draiimon/PanicSense/DOCKER_README.md

 ./docker-verify.sh
 ```

-This will build your Docker image and run tests to verify it works correctly.
+This will:
+1. Build your Docker image using the multi-stage Dockerfile
+2. Start a temporary PostgreSQL container for testing
+3. Run the application container and connect it to the database
+4. Test the API health endpoint to ensure everything works
+5. Clean up all test containers

+If the verification passes, your setup is ready for deployment to Render!

 ## Technology Stack